-Bhubaneswar,the capital of Odisha is known as the “Temple city of India”.Here one encounters a magnificent blend of ancient heritage ,spirituality and natural beauty.Whether you are a tourist or a local resident,there are certain places here that you will never get tired of visiting again and again.
+Bhubaneswar,the capital of Odisha is known as the “Temple city of India”.Here one encounters a magnificent blend of ancient heritage ,spirituality and natural beauty.Whether you are a tourist discovering Bhubaneswar for the first time or a local resident who has grown up around its charm, there are certain places in the city that never lose their appeal.
+These are not just destinations—they are experiences that feel different every time you visit.

 1.Lingaraj Temple